cesium/fractal-tree/src/content/_index.md

 }
 ```

-Note: when calling branch, 100 is the value of `len`.
+**Note:** when calling branch, 100 is the value of `len`.
 Using variables is now on
 skill list but drawing lines from a specific point in this case from (200, 400)
 to (200, 300) its a pain since the goal is to draw a tree recursively so a
 simple way to do it is simply starting to draw from the axis origin and then
 define a pattern.
 So, what should you use to do so ?
 The answer here is
 translated defining axis origin the middle bottom then starting to make the
 tree grow from there.
-But by doing this you also need to chance line, because
+But by doing this you also need to change `line`, because
 it's not a specific point anymore.
 But the axis origin is much easier, right?

 ```javascript